primo-ppcg/fish-jit/README.md

 The resulting executable will be named fish-jit-c or similar in the current working directory.
 Note that the version of python/pypy used for the build must be 2.7.
 It can also be built without JIT support by removing the `--opt=jit` option.
 Build time will be shorter, and the resulting executable smaller.

+The interpreter differs from the reference implementation on the following points:

+ - Division

+   This result is stored internally as an arbitrary precision rational.
+When displayed, if the value is integer it will be displayed as such, otherwise as a float.
+This allows for arbitrary precision arithmetic without removing floating point division.

+ - Stack Operations

+   - `{` and `}`

+     With zero items on the stack these will have no effect, rather than crashing.